Acting With Impunity

 6/27/25

-Two days after preventing a data sharing request from ICE due to legal issues, the acting counself for the IRS is fired and removed from his job.
+Two days after preventing a data sharing request from ICE due to concerns it would break the law, the acting counself for the IRS is fired and removed from his job.
+The Acting Counsel had replaced the prior agency counsel because he was considered more friendly to Trump’s interests.

 6/28/25